Menzies Institute for Medical Research

 The Menzies Institute for Medical Research is an Australian medical research institute of the University of Tasmania based in Hobart, Tasmania.
-Formerly known as the Menzies Centre for Population Health Research, the institute was established in 1988 and conducts innovative, world-class medical research to improve human health and well-being.
+Formerly known as the Menzies Centre for Population Health Research, the institute was established in 1988 and conducts medical research to improve human health and well-being.

 History

 In the late 1980s, the Menzies Foundation supported the establishment of an epidemiology research centre at the University of Tasmania in Hobart, to be named the Menzies Centre for Population Health Research.
 The foundation provided annual funding to the institute and was successful in obtaining matching funds from the Tasmanian government.
 The Menzies Centre for Population Health Research was formed in 1988 and became the Menzies Research Institute in 2004.